 - Address.
 Google love consistency and accuracy.
 Make sure that your practice address is accurate and consistent with how it is listed elsewhere on the Internet (this applies equally to your website and any external citations).

 It is essential that Google has a clear understanding of your address.
 It may be necessary to move the pin to get it exactly right.

 - Phone.
 Your phone number must be a local number that will directly connect people with the local medical practice or shop.
 Like your address details, the phone number should be the same as the number listed on the location page of your site.
 Wherever the number is displayed across the web it should always be the same.

-It is important to realise that if you have one medical practice phone number instead of different numbers for each outlet, then that will not work.
+It is important to realise that if you have one phone number instead of different numbers for each outlet, then that will not work.